Rural Water – Frequently Asked Questions

 How many domestic wells are in Douglas County?

 The Colorado Division of Water Resources permits domestic wells.
-Based upon information from the State’s database, there’s an estimated 8,500 domestic wells in Douglas County.
+Based upon information from the State’s database, there are an estimated 8,500 domestic wells in Douglas County.
 For more information, please visit the State’s website.